Blended Occupancy Rental Properties, How Does Management Differ?

 Project-Based Vouchers (PBV)

-PBVs are affordable housing vouchers that help pay rent in privately-owned rental units.
-PBV is a component of the Housing Choice Vouchers (HCV) program.
+PBVs are affordable housing vouchers that help pay rent in privately owned rental units.
+They are a component of the Housing Choice Vouchers (HCV) program.
 PBVs are attached to a specific housing unit and can be used to finance the acquisition, rehabilitation, or new construction of units for low-income families.

 Public Housing

 Public housing is a type of affordable housing owned and operated by state or local governments.
-Public housing developments are usually built and managed by public housing authorities (PHAs).
+Developments are usually built and managed by public housing authorities (PHAs).

 What Are the Benefits of This Setup?